|

 phones have become such a huge part of our everyday lives, and the

-technology behind them are actually quite sophisticated.
+technology behind them is actually quite sophisticated.
 You

 know